epfl-ada/ada-2023-project-randada/README.md

 #### Financial
 For the success analysis, we also want to investigate the financial success of a movie.
 The `Box office revenues` and `Budget` parameters will be used to do so.

 [Budget](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) : import the `Budget` parameter as it is not present in the CMU dataset parameters.
 Budget info is used to calculate movie profit, which can be useful to analyse the movie success.
-This dataset was collected from TMDB and GroupLens.
+This dataset was collected from Full MovieLens.

-The link between the pre-processed CMU and xx datasets is made using 2 matching criteria: `Movie Name` and `Movie Release Date`.
+The link between the pre-processed CMU and Full MovieLens datasets is made using 2 matching criteria: `Movie Name` and `Movie Release Date`.
 This brings us to about 779 matches out of 2'966 movies in the CMU-IMdB dataset (processed to keep only movies with box office data).

 [CPI](https://stats.oecd.org/index.aspx?DataSetCode=PRICES_CPI#) : Consumer Price Indexes (CPI) were used to adjust movie box office revenues and film budgets for inflation rates spanning from 1913 to 2012.
 This dataset was sourced from OECD.stat.